Learning How to Infer Partial MDPs for In-Context Adaptation and Exploration: Posterior Sampling

 In our work, we approximate the inference process and use \textit{partial} models instead of complete ones.
 We replace the prior with $\hat{p}_\theta(\mathbf{e}, \mathbf{r}|\mathbf{C}_0)$ , where $\mathbf{C}_{0}$ is an empty context.
 Given new data, i.e., states and actions, we append those to the context $\mathbf{C}_{1:t}$ and replace the posterior update with $\hat{p}_\theta(\mathbf{e}, \mathbf{r}|\mathbf{C}_{1:t})$.
 A deterministic partial model, i.e., $\mathbf{e}$ and $\mathbf{r}$ containing 1/0 probabilities, is then sampled and solved with dynamic programming, particularly value iteration, producing a policy $\pi$ in the partial model space.

 The current vertex prediction $v_t$ from our transformer is used to query an action $x_t \gets \pi(v_t)$ in the partial model space.
-Finally, we assume that there is a known one-to-one mapping between partial model actions $\mathscr{X}$ (edge traversals) and real actions $\mathscr{A}$ (e.g., integers representing an action like ``dip a stone into a potion'' in our environment).
+Finally, we assume that there is a known one-to-one mapping between partial model actions $\mathscr{X}$ (edge traversals) and real actions in the environment $\mathscr{A}$.
 After mapping $x_t$ to $a_t$, our method executes $a_t$ in the real environment and observes the next state $s_{t+1}$. $(a_t, s_{t+1})$ are then appended to the context $\mathbf{C}_{1:t+1}$.

 Unlike the original posterior sampling proposal \cite{osbandMoreEfficientReinforcement2013,strensBayesianFrameworkReinforcement2000}, our method samples a model every time step rather than after a longer time, e.g., an episode.
 In some settings, acting under a sampled model for a longer time may produce more informative data for helping an inference machine discriminate between models \cite{russoTutorialThompsonSampling2020}.
 However, in our environment (Section~\ref{sec:experimental-setup}), the immediate state-action data can be highly informative for discriminating between partial models, so we prefer to update our partial model beliefs and sample at every time step.
 Modifying our method toward the original posterior sampling setup simply requires waiting longer before sampling.